solliancenet/microsoft-postgresql-developer-guide/artifacts/06-04-FunctionApp-MSI/README.md

 ## Create Managed Identity

-- Browse to the **PostgreSQLdevSUFFIX-addcustomerfunction** Function App
+- Browse to the **pgsqldevSUFFIX-addcustomerfunction** Function App
 - Under **Settings**, select **Identity**
 - For the **System assigned** identity, toggle to **On**
 - Select **Save**, then select **Yes**
 - Browse to the **Microsoft Entra** blade
 - Select **Enterprise Applications**
-- Search for the **PostgreSQLdevSUFFIX-addcustomerfunction** function application name, then select it.
+- Search for the **pgsqldevSUFFIX-addcustomerfunction** function application name, then select it.
 - Copy the **Application ID** for later use

 ## Login to the Azure Database with Microsoft Entra credentials